EssamB13/gpt2-ghostwriter/README.md

 # gpt2-ghostwriter
 GPT2 fined tuned on a large hip hop lyrics database to generate novel hip hop lyrics

 See the presentation slides to get an overview of the entire project, including my motivations and outcomes.

-The final report is titled "Computational Lyrics Generation and Transformers" and can also be found in this repo.
+The final submitted academic paper is titled "Computational Lyrics Generation and Transformers" and can also be found in this repo.

 train_eval_notebook.ipynb is the notebook that goes through a more "modern" training processing using Trainer and Datasets from HuggingFace